Debt consolidation loans

-- avoid paying a fee for a company to arrange the loan on your behalf unless you are getting advice
+- Avoid paying a fee for a company to arrange the loan on your behalf unless you’re getting advice

 If you choose a debt consolidation loan

 - Get advice before you make a final decision.
-There may be better ways to clear your debts that you haven’t thought about.
+There might be better ways to clear your debts that you haven’t thought about.

 - Shop around using comparison websites to find the best deal